 The study of free speech requires more tolerance and understanding than the study of some other subjects.
 This is the case more the ever before.
 Indeed, there is an entire theory of the First Amendment that is based on the principle of tolerance (which has some obvious drawbacks and limitations.
 We don't tolerate racism in class, for instance).

 That said, there are and will be many political and social views in our classroom!
 This makes it the perfect place to talk about free speech, but it can also create tensions.
 Tensions are tough, especially now, but they are OK.
-What we don't want are tensions that escalate into "fighting words" or "speech that creates a chilling effect" on other students or certainly not "incitement."
-Stay tuned and we will talk more about these concepts and doctrines.
+What we don't want are tensions that escalate into "fighting words" or "speech that creates a chilling effect" for other students or certainly not "incitement."
+Stay tuned, and we will talk more about these concepts and doctrines.
 We want to create an atmosphere in which students feel safe to talk and in which they feel heard, even if other students do not agree with their views.
 Inclusion matters, and I will work hard to make all students feel included in different ways.

-The University is committed to fostering a diverse and inclusive academic community, and prohibiting discrimination and harassment.
-Please review the University policy statements on diversity and inclusivity, and prohibited harassment and discrimination, both in The Undergraduate Bulletin 2014-2015 at http://www.unc.edu/ugradbulletin/.
+The University is committed to fostering a diverse and inclusive academic community and prohibiting discrimination and harassment.
 Please know that I am fully committed to fostering and enforcing these policies.

-In particular, we need to understand that our classmates differ from us in race, ethnicity, gender, sexual orientation, political orientation, class background, age, ability and religion.
+We need to understand that our classmates differ from us in race, ethnicity, gender, sexual orientation, political orientation, class background, age, ability, and religion.
 While we want to encourage free speech in the classroom, courts have been very clear that speech that disrupts a classroom environment may not be tolerated.
 Let's not even go there.
 We want to create a room that embraces our differences and helps us learn through those differences.